 OLD POST ALERT!
 This is an older post and although you might find some useful tips, any technical or publishing information is likely to be out of date.
 Please click on Start Here on the menu bar above to find links to my most useful articles, videos and podcast.
 Thanks and happy writing! – Joanna Penn

-I'm currently about one third through my first draft of Prophecy, my second thriller novel.
-Given that we are all on a journey and I expect to be doing this in many years time, I also use this blog as a kind of journal – so I can see where I have come from and how far I'm getting.
+I'm currently about one third through my first draft of Prophecy, my second thriller novel (later re-released as Crypt of Bone).
+Given that we are all on a journey and I expect to be doing this in many years' time, I also use this blog as a kind of journal – so I can see where I have come from and how far I'm getting.
 We all write differently so I hope you find this useful.
 (Text below the video for those who like to read).

 Right now, I write a scene like this: